 - Makes about 24-30 potato dumplings (depending on their size).

-- Serve the "chlupaté knedlíky" dumplings warm as a side dish instead of the classic potato dumplings.
+- Serve the "chlupaté knedlíky" dumplings warm as a side dish, in place of classic potato dumplings.

-- To be sure that the cooking itself will be to your satisfaction, cook one piece of chlupatý knedlík dumpling first as a test.
-If it falls apart, work additional flour into the dough.
+- To ensure the cooking meets your satisfaction, first cook one "chlupatý knedlík" dumpling as a test.
+If it falls apart, work in additional flour.
 If the dumpling is too hard for your taste, add a little butter to the dough.

 Daniela